Kannada Fiction Recommendations

 The one other Kannada novel I read is Vasudhendra’s excellent Tejo Tunghabadra, which is a favorite of recent times.
 I wrote more about it in my Hampi post, as it is set in Vijayanagar.
 It’s a highly entertaining historical adventure, a bit light on a character level but it’s very well plotted and has great historical detail.
 I didn’t realize until reading this that I liked historical fiction so much.

 Since I was so into Tejo Tunghabadra, I picked up Vasudhendra’s short story collection The Unforgiving City.
-He has another collection called Mohanaswamy, but I haven’t read that one yet.
-I’ve read five of the twelve stories in Unforgiving City and am really enjoying it and look forward to reading more!
+He has another collection that's been translated called Mohanaswamy, but I haven’t read that one yet.
+I’ve read eight of the twelve stories in Unforgiving City and am really enjoying it and look forward to reading more!
 The stories are mostly set in a mix of rural Karnataka and Bangalore’s IT scene (sometimes exclusively, sometimes in the same story).
-I really loved the second story When the Music Stops (straight up juicy soap opera) and the fourth story Ambrosia (a rural folk tale).
+I really loved the second story When the Music Stops (straight up juicy soap opera), the fourth story Ambrosia (a rural folk tale), and the sixth story The Cracked Tumbler (family drama, folklore, and temple pilgrimage).
+Another great story is Nimmi, the only one in here that I'd recommend for kids (about a dog, and dedicated to Satyajit Ray but better than his short stories!).
 The rest were less successful as a whole for me, but they were generally pretty enjoyable reads with strong detailing into lives unknown to me.
 I’m normally not the biggest short story fan, but Vasudhendra’s stories have a completeness to them that I love.
-He’s a popular writer and his works aren’t super literary, rather they’re fairly melodramatic and plot driven, but that can be a good thing sometimes!
+He’s a popular writer and his works aren’t super literary, rather they’re fairly melodramatic and fast paced, but I say that's a good thing!

 More literary, for better or worse, is the highly regarded Jayant Kaikini.
 Here is Aravind Adiga praising him.
 He is known for short stories that predominantly take place in Mumbai, and there have been a few English language collections.
 I picked up No Presents Please which was widely acclaimed.
 I read the first three stories and was pretty mixed.
 I liked a lot of things in all three of them, with strong setups, settings, and details of the characters’ interior lives.
 Unfortunately I also felt they all dragged on and were too oblique and unsatisfying, with too much poetry and not enough action.
 But that’s me!
 People with more literary tastes than me will probably dig this.
 I do intend to keep reading these periodically, though.
 As I said, I liked a lot of things about each story.
 They were an odd mix of compelling and frustrating.